-Several recent valuation studies have met requirement (a) by estimating the production function for nature's service (e.g., pollination as a function of the distance to a forest; primary productivity as a function of biodiversity; net reproduction rate of a species), but have otherwise assumed that market data are more or less sufficient to meet the other requirements.16 Pattanavak and Kramer (2001) and Pattanavak and Butri (2005), for example, constructed a hydrological model to measure the contribution of upland forests to farm productivity downstream.
+Several recent valuation studies have met requirement (a) by estimating the production function for nature's service (e.g., pollination as a function of the distance to a forest; primary productivity as a function of biodiversity; net reproduction rate of a species), but have otherwise assumed that market data are more or less sufficient to meet the other requirements.16 Pattanayak and Kramer (2001) and Pattanayak and Butri (2005), for example, constructed a hydrological model to measure the contribution of upland forests to farm productivity downstream.
 Hassan (2002) used quantitative models of woody land resources in South Africa to estimate the value to rural inhabitants of (among other resources) the Fynbois Biome, which dominates sandy soils there.
-Barbier (1994) and Gren et al. (1994) used formal ecological models to compile a catalogue of the various services that are provided by wetlands, while Duraiappah (2003) developed a range of dynamic optimization coupled socioeconomicecological models to capture a variety of ecosystem services including tidal flushing, water purification, and biomass evolution.
-In their study of wetlands in northern Nigeria, Acharya (2000) and Acharya and Barbier (2000) applied models of ground water recharge to show that the contribution wetlands make to recharging the basins is some 6 percent of farm incomes.
+Barbier (1994) and Gren et al. (1994) used formal ecological models to compile a catalogue of the various services that are provided by wetlands, while Duraiappah (2003) developed a range of dynamic optimization coupled socioeconomicecological models to capture a variety of ecosystem services including tidal flushing, water is from damages of 0.1 percent to a gain of 0.9 percent of their GDP.
+Dinar et al. (2008) fear that with warming, the agricultural income in the semi-arid tropics could be more than halved in 2100 from its projected value in the case where there is no warming.
+But these estimates are based on market prices.
+If distributional weights are applied to obtain a global shadow price of carbon, it would be a lot higher than if we were merely to add the regional gains and losses.
+It should also be noted that the effects of climate change on health and the environment (e.g., loss of species) were not included in those estimates.

-15 Determining the "willingness to pay" for changes in risk involves additional problems.
+Determining the "willingness to pay" for changes in risk involves additional problems.
 See Smith and Desvouges (1987).

-16 See Dobson et al. (1997), Barbier (2000), Turner et al. (2000), and Tilman et al. (2005) for illustrations of ecosystem production functions and the corresponding dynamics of the socio-ecological systems.
+See Dobson et al. (1997), Barbier (2000), Turner et al. (2000), and Tilman et al. (2005) for illustrations of ecosystem production functions and the corresponding dynamics of the socio-ecological systems.